medmen/dokuwiki-plugin-foldablelist/README.md

 ## configuration
-this plugin can be configured via dokuwikis admin config page So far there is only 1 item to configure:
+this plugin can be configured via dokuwikis admin config page So far there are 4 items to configure:

 `collapse_after: 5` the number of list items to be displayed before hiding the rest of the list, default value: 5

+`button_css: 'padding: 0.2em;'` css to style your button, feel free to colorize of move it around

+`button_up_value: ▲` the value shown in the button when clicking will collapse the list

+`button_down_value: ▼` the value shown in the button when clicking will unfold the list

 #### new in 2020:
 you can pass the config to every single instance: